web3mirror/p2pdb/README-en.md

 decentralized,distributed,peer-to-peer database.

 Licensing
-P2PDB is licensed under the MIT License,See LICENSE for the full license text.
+P2PDB is licensed under the  Apache License Version 2.0,See LICENSE for the full license text.